Ledarium/personal-website/content/about.md

 I'm a non-passionate programmer, gamer, meme enjoyer and musician.

+No AI will ever be harmed during the creation of my posts.

 ## Projects

 ### Active

+- Telegram bot for monitoring connection availability, VictoriaMetrics/Grafana stack
 - Working under NDA on Python projects
 - Synthetic metal album
-- Mostly gaming, singing and playing guitar
+- Mostly gaming, singing and playing guitar in my free time

 ### Archived